Dr. Jamie E. Crockett

 • Social justice, advocacy, and ethics

-• Culture, spirituality and religion
+• Culture, spirituality, and religion

 • Contemplative and feminist pedagogies

-Awards/Honors (selected):
+Recent Awards/Honors (selected):

 • Chi Sigma Iota, Honor Society

-Past Counseling Experience:
+Counseling Experience:

-• Triad Counseling and Clinical Services, LLC, Greensboro NC (Current)
+• Triad Counseling and Clinical Services, LLC, Greensboro, NC (Current)

 • Fisher Park Counseling, Greensboro, NC